knuto/linux/Documentation/dev-tools/run-checkpatch.rst

 Running checkpatch from make
 ----------------------------

-You can run checkpatch subject to rules defined in ``checkpatch.cfg`` in the directory of the source file by using "make P=1" to run checkpatch on all files that gets recompiled, or "make P=2" to run checkpatch on all source files.
+You can run checkpatch subject to rules defined in the closest matching ``checkpatch.cfg`` file in the tree by using "make P=1" to run checkpatch on all files that gets recompiled, or "make P=2" to run checkpatch on all source files.

 A make variable ``PF`` allows passing additional parameters to checkpatch.pl.
 You can for instance use::